mhkt19/FruitAnomalyDetection/README.md

 # Fruit Anomaly Detection
-This project aims to develop a neural network-based classifier to detect
+This project aims to develop a neural network-based classifier to detect anomalies (rotten apples) in a dataset of apples using PyTorch.
 ## Requirements
 - Python 3.x
 - PyTorch